 Vanderbilt University in Nashville, TN

 |School Highlight: Facilities at Vanderbilt University's Owen Graduate School of Management include the Financial Markets Research Center and the Vanderbilt Center for Environmental Management Studies.|

 Tidewater Community College in Norfolk, VA

-|School Highlight: Tidewater Community College was ranked 31st on Community College Week's list of top associate degree-producing schools for 2011.|
+|School Highlight: Tidewater Community College was ranked 30th on Community College Week's list of top associate degree-producing schools for 2016.|